suren-rathnayake/deepgmm/README.md

 # Installation

-Can be installed directly from using the devtools package.
+Can be installed directly using the devtools package.

 ```
 library(devtools)